 Requirements for Long Exposure Photography Without Filters

-There are a few things you need to have in your inventory even though we are able to achieve this look without the use of filters.
-That being said, this gear is also essential for your photography in general, not specifically for this effect.
+There are still a few things you need to have in your inventory.
+That being said, this gear is essential for your photography in general, not just for this technique.

 - A camera that has the possibility to manually change aperture, ISO and shutter speed.

-- A tripod that is sturdy enough to stand without movement for a longer period of time.
+- A tripod that is sturdy enough to withstand some wind and weather.

-- A remote shutter to remove the chances of vibration when pressing the release button. (you could also use a delayed shutter).
+- A remote shutter to eliminate vibration when pressing the shutter button.
+(Alternatively you can use the camera’s delayed shutter function).

-Both a camera and tripod are essential in mostly any other part of photography so this is, as I said, not an investment just to do long exposures.
-If you’re curious about what other gear I recommend, take a look at our article: Essential Equipment for Landscape Photography.
+Both a camera and tripod are essential in other parts of photography so this is, as I said, not an investment specific for just long exposures.

 Recommended Reading: Why You Should Start Shooting Landscapes During Golden Hour